srimuthurajesh/Tech-Notes/Java/JAVA.md

 	interface A {void show();}
 	A obj = new A()->{....}`
 	```
-**Constructor** : used to intinalize the object, has no return type, must have the class name.	cannot inherited, cannot make constructor final
+**Constructor** : used to intinalize the object, has no return type, must have the class name.cannot inherited, cannot make constructor final

 **Object**:   instant of a class
 ```
 ClassName obj = new ClassName(); //